-In this article we provide you with a contract review checklist, taking you through the five key steps for reviewing a contract.
+In this article we provide you with a contract review checklist, taking you through the five key steps you should follow.
 You’ll learn exactly what you should be looking for in the areas of:

 After this, we cover extracting the pertinent information and how to work through suggested changes.